janjaap/react-boilerplate-amsterdam-generator/README.md

 <dl>
   <dt>Do you want to have a manifest.json file generated?</dt>
-  <dd>Press <Enter> or type 'Y' to configure the properties for the <code>manifest.json</code> file.
+  <dd>Press &lt;Enter&gt; or type 'Y' to configure the properties for the <code>manifest.json</code> file.
 Note that the file will only be generated at build-time.
   Pressing 'n' will remove the <code>WebpackPwaManifest</code> entry from Webpack's production configuration.</dd>

   <dt>Name</dt>